jsoma/tabletop/README.md

 ### Using Flatware

 If you don't mind running around with Heroku and AWS, [Flatware](https://github.com/jsoma/flatware) is an app I built that uploads the spreadsheet JSON response to S3.

+### Using gs-proxy

+[gs-proxy](https://github.com/MinnPost/gs-proxy) is another option that also uses Heroku.
+You'll set `parameterize` to something like `http://example.herokuapp.com/?url=` and off you go!

 ### Using other caching